poetaster/rampart/README.md

 ## Arduino Sketches

+The currently most complete sketch is the rampart3-bytebeat sketch.

-A number of Arduino sketches include 2 synths (switch with button 3 on digital pin 2) which have 3 to 4 variable parts of the signal.
+A number of Arduino sketches being updated include 2 synths (switch with button 3 on digital pin 2) which have 3 to 4 variable parts of the signal.
 Both sketches share the wavepacket object as 1st synth.
 One has PDResonant as second, one an FM synth as second synth.

 So, Patch 1 is always a wavelet (based on the wavelet example with mozzi) synth and Patch 2 is an FM synth or PDResonant.
 Also still rough ideas.